VLSI-EDA/PoC/README.rst

 All dependencies are available as GitHub repositories and are linked to PoC as Git submodules into the `PoCRoot\\lib <https://github.com/VLSI-EDA/PoC/tree/master/lib>`_ directory.
-See :doc:`Third Party Libraries </Miscelaneous/ThirdParty>` for more details on these libraries.
+See `Third Party Libraries <http://poc-library.readthedocs.io/en/latest/Miscelaneous/ThirdParty.html>`_ for more details on these libraries.

 Download